0xPolygon/polygon-edge-docs/docs/reference/modules/types.md

 ## RLP Encoding / Decoding

-Unlike clients like GETH, the Polygon SDK doesn't use reflection for the encoding.<br />
+Unlike clients such as GETH, the Polygon SDK doesn't use reflection for the encoding.<br />
 As a matter of fact, the preference is to not use reflection because it introduces new problems, such as performance degradation, and harder scaling.